boxed

 Enabling dignity in urban displacement and informal camps

-Syria, Turkey, and Lebanon: Since late 2015, RPI has also helped to address the protection crises experienced by Syrian civilians.
+Earlier Support in the Middle East: Since late 2015, RPI has also helped to address the protection crises experienced by conflict-affected Syrian civilians through RPI’s refugee-led partners based in neighboring countries.
 Inside Syria, children have experienced relentless exposure to aerial bombardment and shelling and loss of loved ones.
 In neighboring countries, Syrian refugees have fled to urban centers or informal settlements to earn a livelihood.
 Yet, too often they lack the civil documentation, skills training, and support needed to access decent work, housing, and public services, leaving children at risk of child labor, early marriage, and mental health issues.
 In Sanliurfa, Turkey, RPI co-designed the partner-run 2-year counseling, case management and legal awareness program for Syrian refugees in need of temporary protection documentation and other support in order to access host country services.
 RPI co-designed launched a similar partner-run program in Lebanon that assisted Syrian refugee children born in Lebanon to obtain a legal status, e.g. 4-step birth certificate, and better access education and health services.
 RPI has also enabled partner-run psychosocial support (PSS) and mental health care in Antakya, Turkey and PSS in Syria.

-In sum, RPI and its grassroots partners have met 23,656 protection and self-reliance needs by:
+In sum, RPI and its grassroots partners have met 62,769 protection and self-reliance needs (excluding ongoing Gaza relief) by:

 • Launching and supporting civilian evacuations from areas of active hostility in Ukraine